Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 Don’t call it quits on this step until A minus B, C, D, E, and F equals zero.
 Your discretionary spending budget is realistic based on your actual spending habits.
 That’s when you know you’ve accounted for every dollar and you’re not setting yourself up for failure.

-Hint: For additional resources on building an effective budget, check out the following articles, or download the exact budgeting template I use.
+Hint: For additional resources on building an effective budget, check out the following articles.

 - 11 Secrets to Budgeting & Money Management With Confidence